Review 727: Lee

 Alexander Skarsgård Skarsgård and Winslet's chemistry is the key to the film Roland loved Lee, he knew how important photography was to her and how important it was for her to go into a warzone and document and give a voice to the voiceless.
 At the same time, he shows concern for her and her safety and what it'll do psychologically

-Andy Samberg from TV's Brooklyn Nine-Nine in a role that casts him against type playing David Scherman
+Andy Samberg from TV's Brooklyn Nine-Nine in a role that casts him against type is playing David Scherman

 Comments